CMPSC310-AlleghenyCollege-Fall2021/lab03-noorbuchi/writing/report.md

 ## Progress Update (due on October 29 by 11:30am)

-TODO:

 So far, I created a movie and TV show data set.
 Additionally, I collected and stored all the plot and synopsis for each movie and show.
 They are ready for the next steps which is preprocessing.
 I'm a little behind on the schedule but I'm planning to catch up as soon as I can.

 ## Data

-TODO:
-Describe the data used in your project and how you obtained it.
-Cite (provide a link to) any sources you have used.
+The data used to train the ai model is the synopsis of hand selected movies and shows.
+A list of the movies and shows can be found in the `dataset.yaml` file.
+The items were selected based on it's genre, if a movie or a show contained sci-fi elements such as robots, ai, time travel or other futuristic concept, then it was included in the list.
+Once the list was created, I used [IMDbPY](https://imdbpy.github.io/) to make requests and get the synopsis to each data item.
+For each item the database returned multiple synopsis that were phrased somewhat differently.
+All of them were kept for the purposes of training the model.
+Additionally, for tv shows, the data miner iterated through every season and episode of the show and retrieved the individual synopsis of each episode.

 ## Text Generation